Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - Next up was connecting the components to their corresponding Arduino pins
  - Then I added the voltage wires and the ground wires

-After this I wrote the Arduino code, and editted my Processing code to support communication between the two.
+**After this I wrote the Arduino code, and edited my Processing code to support communication between the two. **

 Processing: I had to do a bit of printing at different points to ensure that accurate values were being passed back and forth.
 So, Processing accepts the values of the different switches to check from which lane the note should be played and passes the note to be passed based on the one that is in the play zone when the switch is pressed.